Friday, July 9, 2021

 If Mandy said they were safe, it must be so.
 Mandy had never, ever, lied to her.
 She thought about this as she stood up.

 "Lightning and thunder are part of nature," Mandy explained, as the dolls walked down the hall.
 "They often go along with rain, especially this time of year, and they always happen together.
-Lightening is made out of electricity."
+Lightning is made out of electricity."

 "You mean like what we use to turn on the lights and make the microwave oven go?"
 Pippa asked.